fedora-infra/meetbot-messages/README.md

-# meetbot-messages
+# meetbot messages

-Fedora Messaging Schema for Meetbot
+A schema package for [meetbot](http://github.com/fedora-infra/meetbot-messages).

+See the [detailed documentation](https://fedora-messaging.readthedocs.io/en/latest/messages.html) on packaging your schemas.